2010 G20 Seoul summit

-The 2010 G20 Seoul Summit was the fifth meeting of the G20 heads of government/heads of state, to discuss the global financial system and the world economy, which took place in Seoul, the capital of South Korea.
+The fifth meeting of the G20 heads of government/heads of state, to discuss the global financial system and the world economy, took place in Seoul, the capital of South Korea, on 11–13 November 2010.
 South Korea was the first non-G8 nation to host a G20 leaders' summit.

 The G20 is the premier forum for discussing, planning, and monitoring international economic cooperation.

 The theme of the summit was "Shared Growth Beyond Crisis".